sofiarandelin/STAR2.4.1a/README.md

-# Singularity containers for bioinformatics tools
+# Singularity containers for STAR 2.4.1a

-Bioinformatics related singularity container recipies.
+Bioinformatics related singularity container recipe.

 Base is CentOS 8.

 Currently two containers are implemented:
-- basic tools:
-  - Samtools
-  - BEDTools
-  - FastQC
-  - Bowtie2
-  - MultiQC
-  - Cutadapt
-  - STAR
+ - STAR 2.4.1a
-  - Hisat2
-  - Picard
-  - Trimmomatic
-  - Samblaster
-  - VarScan
-  - Vcfanno
-  - Plink
-  - MACS2
-  - Homer
-  - NextFlow
-  - nf-core
-  - MAGeCK
-  - TrimGalore
-  - Bismark
-  - UCSC tools
-- methylKit (built from basic):
-  - R + Bioconductor
-  - methylkit
-- samtools (built from Alpine Linux 3.10.3)
  - Note, automated Singularity Hub build does not seem to work correctly as this recipe uses multistage build to minimize container size

 ## Availability